Asiakasnäkymä

 During your short-term studies, you will be subject to the normal obligations of an unemployed jobseeker, including the obligation to look for a job as agreed on in your employment plan.

-Conditions for participating in the service:
+Conditions for participating in the service

-- You are entitled to unemployment benefits.
+- you are entitled to unemployment benefits.

-- Following the reform, each calendar month with earnings of at least EUR 930 counts as one month towards the work requirement, while each calendar month with earnings of EUR 465–929 counts as half a month towards the work requirement.
+- Each calendar month with earnings of at least EUR 930 counts as one month towards the work requirement, while each calendar month with earnings of EUR 465–929 counts as half a month towards the work requirement.
 You can work to meet the 12-month work requirement over a 28-month reference period, which also allows brief, fixed-term employment to count towards the work requirement.
+As a general rule, pay-subsidised work does not count towards the work requirement.
+By way of exception, however, pay-subsidised work starts to count towards the work requirement after 10 months of work for long-term unemployed persons aged 60 or older and persons with reduced work ability.

-If the duration of your previous short-term studies is or was three months or less, you can start new short-term studies without having to complete the previous short-term studies or meet the work requirement.
+If the duration of your previous short-term studies is or was three months or less, you can

 The implementation method, location, language of instruction and duration vary depending on the studies.